 At DZ BANK, the Group Finance division is responsible for monitoring and reporting on regulatory capital adequacy.
 Regular monitoring is designed to ensure that the applicable minimum regulatory requirements for solvency are met at every reporting date.
-Monitoring takes place monthly for the DZ BANK financial conglomerate, the DZ BANK banking group, and DZ BANK, and at least quarterly for the R+V Versicherung AG insurance group.
-The Board of Managing Directors and the supervisory authority are notified of the results within the monthly reports on capital management.
+Monitoring takes place monthly for the DZ BANK financial conglomerate, the DZ BANK banking group, and DZ BANK, and at least quarterly for R+V.